This Is the Life (Lulu Dikana album)

 This Is the Life is the second studio album by South African singer and vocalist Lulu Dikana.
-The album is the follow-up of My Diary, My Thoughts, her debut studio album.
+The album is the follow-up to her debut, My Diary, My Thoughts.

 Reception

 The album was positively received among local music critics with Channel O describing the album as "a long spiritual conversation about LOVE and one that celebrates the gift of life".
 The album was nominated in three categories at the 12th Metro FM Music Awards and "Best R&B/Soul/Reggae Album" category at the 19th South African Music Awards.